 Why is this so much of a bummer for me?
 Well, three reasons:

 2) Mexico City doesn’t “do” rain very well.
 For as much as the city gets, this is surprising, frankly.
 People here don’t really drive when it rains so much as go nuts.
 I mentioned a few paragraphs above about repeated “tsunamis” coming my way as I made my way home from class one evening against oncoming traffic.
 I would mortgage my fortune on my insistence that those crazy bastardos actually drove faster when they saw me, as if in a fit of “drown the pedestrian” rage.
-Do you idiots not know that you have double, sometimes triple your stopping distance when driving on wet pavement?!
-Not to mention, public transport – especially the metro – slows to a near-standstill when it rains.
+Do they not know that they must double, sometimes triple their stopping distance when driving on wet pavement?!
+Also: public transport – especially the metro – slows to a near-standstill when it rains.

 3) When it rains here, it often is a cold rain.
 I grant you, this is a high-altitude city, but even so, it seems wrong having to turn on the heater during the summer.
 Most Mexico City residential buildings do not have heat, nor are they adequately insulated.
-I’ve got my heater running as I write this, and it’s not even raining at the moment!
+My heater is running as I write this, and it’s not even winter!

 I love this city.
 But I might take next summer off – or at least the month of September. 🙂 Otherwise, I will have to seriously consider bringing my car down here.
-It’ll keep me dry and it’ll likely go at a faster pace than the metro…but of course it’ll boost my carbon footprint – which is currently at or close to zero – and cost me a small fortune in parking fees at the same time.
+Having a car here will keep me dry, but of course it’ll boost my carbon footprint – which is currently at or close to zero – and cost me a small fortune in parking fees at the same time.
 Bleh.

 Above pic: This is the courtyard of the Old Palace of the Inquisition building.
-It’s pouring miserably.
+It is pouring miserably.
 A common trend this summer was that within seconds of my arrival somewhere open-air, the sky would open up.

 Below pic: I posted this on Facebook a few weeks ago following a late night hailstorm that left behind inch-deep hail.
-I’ve never seen anything like this in my life, anywhere.
+I have never seen anything like this in my life, anywhere.